Let Hult Center for Healthy Living Come to You!

 General Health Outreach Programs:

-- Your Amazing Body!: Pre-K. Your Amazing Body! is a five-part series that highlights the wonders of the human body.
-Our professional health educators will provide four programs on-site in each classroom.
-Programs will emphasize the brain, heart, lungs, and teeth.
+- Your Amazing Body!: Pre-K. Your Amazing Body! highlights the wonders of the human body through educational lessons and hands-on activities.
+Our professional health educators will provide three programs on-site in each classroom (Option of coming to Hult).
+Programs will emphasize the 5 Senses, Dental, Nutrition, and Exercise.
 Following the on-site component of the program, students will come to the Hult Center where education comes alive in our teaching theaters.
-Lessons will be reinforced and student interest will be captured by larger-than-life displays, and interactive models that can be explored.
-Students will meet Mary the Mandible, TAM (our Transparent Anatomical Manikin), and Mr. Seemore Bones.
+Lessons will be reinforced and student interest will be captured by displays, and interactive models that can be explored.
 This multisensory approach is designed to enhance overall retention of the material.
 All programs will be approximately 30 minutes in length and utilize methods and materials appropriate for the pre-school child.
 Teachers will be provided with materials to use in the classroom after the program to reinforce the lessons.
 Hult Center staff will conduct a knowledge-based pre- and post-assessment on a random sample of students to measure program effectiveness and learning outcomes.

-- Your Beautiful Brain: Pre-K. Students will learn all about their beautiful brain and five senses in this fun, interactive program.
+- 5 Senses: Pre-K. Students will learn all about their brain and five senses in this fun, interactive program.
 They will participate in multisensory activities such as “feely bags” to explore their sense of touch, and “rattle boxes” to test their sense of hearing.
-Focus is placed on keeping your brain healthy.
-(30 minutes)

 - Tooth or Consequences: Grades Pre-K to 1.
 Proper brushing and flossing techniques, food groups, healthy vs. unhealthy snacks, importance of regular dental checkups.
-Each child will also receive his or her own dental health bag including a new toothbrush, toothpaste and dental floss!
+Each child will also receive a new toothbrush!
 (35 minutes)

 - Fueling Around: Grades 5 to 9.
 Importance of fiber and calcium, healthy vs. unhealthy fats, nutrient dense vs. empty calorie foods, portion sizes, food labels, maintaining a healthy weight, importance of exercise.
 This program engages student interaction through Turning Technologies© response system.
 (45-60 minutes)